congcq/MaterialLoader/README.md

 Looking for [Vietnamese](README_VN.md)?

-# Material Loader
+# Hynis Patcher

-**Material Loader** is a jailbreak tweak for iOS that allows Minecraft: Bedrock Edition to load `material.bin` files from resource packs, functioning similarly to MaterialBinLoader or Draco on Android.
+**Hynis Patcher** is a jailbreak tweak for iOS that allows Minecraft: Bedrock Edition to load `material.bin` files from resource packs, functioning similarly to MaterialBinLoader or Draco on Android.

 The tweak works with most Minecraft versions using the RenderDragon engine.